Frequently Asked Questions

 Do you offer recordings of the programs?

 Home Practice Program retreats are designed to be live and interactive.
-They are offered on a rotating schedule to support your practice.
-If you participated in a retreat and enjoyed it, look for it to be offered again every few months or so.
+They are offered to support your practice.
+If you participated in a retreat and enjoyed it, a similar topic by another teacher, but perhaps taught in a different way, may be offered in a future program.

 That said, when possible, we give access to streaming recordings as a “bonus” review feature for participants (for a time limited period - usually just before the next month’s program).
-Officially, the Home Practice Program fee only covers the cost of the live program led by Shinzen or a Coach.
+Officially, the Home Practice Program fee only covers the cost of the live program led by a Coach/Teacher.
 We can’t guarantee the recordings or their quality.
 They cannot be downloaded nor do we sell them separately from registering for a 'live/interactive' session at this time.
-Shinzen’s programs are AUDIO ONLY as he uses a telephone-based conference system to present.
-Coach programs are offered via the Zoom platform so are AUDIO and/or VIDEO recordings.
+Recordings are offered as AUDIO and VIDEO from the Zoom platform.

 Back to Top ↑